Arusha National Park: Overview

-The park is small but varied with spectacular landscapes in three distinct areas.
-In the west, the Meru Crater funnels the Jekukumia River; the peak of Mount Meru lies on its rim.
-Ngurdoto Crater in the south-east is grassland.
-The shallow alkaline Momella Lakes in the north-east have varying algal colours and are known for their wading birds.
+The national park, while small by Tanzanian standards, boasts a remarkable diversity of landscapes across three distinct ecoregions.
+To the west, the Meru Crater channels the Jekukumia River, with the peak of Mount Meru standing majestically on its rim.
+In the southeast, the Ngurdoto Crater features expansive grasslands.
+Meanwhile, the shallow, alkaline Momella Lakes in the northeast display a stunning array of algal colors and are renowned for their abundance of wading birds.

 Mount Meru is the second highest peak in Tanzania after Mount Kilimanjaro, which is just 60 km away and forms a backdrop to views from the park to the east.
 Arusha National Park lies on a 300-kilometre axis of Africa's most famous national parks, running from Serengeti and Ngorongoro Crater in the west to Kilimanjaro National Park in the east.
 The park is just a few kilometres north east of Arusha, though the main gate is 25 km east of the city.
 It is also 58 km from Moshi and 35 km from Kilimanjaro International Airport (KIA).